Getting Started at Southeast Community College

 - Math score results must be from within the past three (3) years.

-A student who cannot fulfill any one of these criteria should discuss the available alternatives with an SCC Admissions or a Testing & Assessment staff member.
+A student who cannot fulfill any one of these criteria should discuss the available alternatives with an SCC Admissions staff member.

-An assessment of English and math skills may also be accomplished through the evaluation of college transfer credit.
+An assessment of math and writing skills may also be accomplished through the evaluation of college transfer credit.

 Students can meet placement requirements through prior successful postsecondary coursework (grade of C or better).
 If approved, eligible transfer credit can be used for or in combination with test scores for placement.